MicrosoftDocs/entra-docs/docs/identity/devices/howto-device-identity-virtual-desktop-infrastructure.md

 Persistent versions use a unique desktop image for each user or a pool of users.
 These unique desktops can be customized and saved for future use.

 Non-persistent versions use a collection of desktops that users can access on an as needed basis.
-These non-persistent desktops are reverted to their original state, in Windows current<sup>1</sup> this change happens when a virtual machine goes through a shutdown/restart/OS reset process.
+These non-persistent desktops are reverted to their original state when a virtual machine goes through a shutdown/restart/OS reset process.

 It's important to ensure organizations manage stale devices that are created because frequent device registration without having a proper strategy for device lifecycle management.